axiom-crypto/keystore-quickstart/README.md

 cast rpc keystore_getStateAt <keystoreAddress> "latest" --rpc-url $KEYSTORE_RPC_URL
 ```

 If you immediately try sending another bundle with the `sendBundle.ts` script, you might notice that it still uses the counterfactual keystore account.
-This means that the new update has not propagated to Base Sepolia yet.
-Base Sepolia reads L1 blocks at a delay of approximately one epoch, meaning you must wait ~7 minutes for the update to propagate.
+This means that the new update has not propagated to Base Sepolia yet which happens because Base Sepolia reads L1 blocks at a [delay](https://keystore-docs.axiom.xyz/docs/using-keystore-accounts/key-rotation#send-an-update-transaction-with-the-sdk#latency).
+In most cases, this delay is under 10 minutes, however, in the worse case, it could take up to 12 hours during sequencer downtime.

 Since this is the first update for the `keystoreAddress`, you can verify the update was propagated by checking that `userOp`s are no longer using a counterfactual keystore account.